massalabs/massa-docs/web3-dev/smart-contracts/Step_by_step.rst

 ^^^^^^^^^^^^^^^

 When the main.ts script is executed for the first time, we declared keys like "name", "birth" etc with specific values.
 In order to create the game, we need those keys avaible at each time by someone, or an another smart contract.
-Thus, we can do it declaring functions callable using : "export function my_function()"
+Thus, we can do it declaring functions callable using : `export function my_function()`

 .. code-blocks:: typescript